NASA-AMMOS/MMGIS/docs/pages/markdowns/Remote_Virtual_Layer.md

 Other `vsi*` options exist for commercial cloud storage such as S3: `/vsis3/`

-Note: for directly accessing cloud-optimized GeoTIFFs, the XML description file is unecessary and can be bypassed altogether by using the `/vsis3/` prefix and referencing the remote file path.
+Note: for directly accessing cloud-optimized GeoTIFFs, the XML description file is unnecessary and can be bypassed altogether by using the `/vsis3/` prefix and referencing the remote file path.

 See GDAL documentation for more information about virtual file systems: https://gdal.org/user/virtual_file_systems.html#network-based-file-systems